Please note : This help page is not for the latest version of Enterprise Architect. The latest help can be found here.

 A script command is script code that depends on the script engine.
 Script commands can be executed only once a script console has been created.

-The following lines, entered into the console, create a VBScript console and then execute the script MyScript in the user group MyGroup.
+These lines, entered into the console, create a VBScript console and then execute the script 'MyScript' in the user group 'MyGroup':

-The following lines, entered into the console, create a JScript console and then create a variable called x with the value 1.
+These lines, entered into the console, create a JScript console and then create a variable called x with the value 1:

 >var x = 1

-The following diagram shows the result of entering the above JScript example.
-Remember that you can use ?<variable name> to get the current value of any item you have created during the console session.
+This image shows the result of entering the above JScript example; remember that you can use ?<variable name> to get the current value of any item you have created during the console session.